 - Contrived Coincidence:

-- "The Miserable Mill, Part 1" has an especially outrageous one that operates on pure Refuge in Audacity: The mill randomly has a big, fancy door that perfectly matches the front door of the Quagmires' house, entirely for the purpose of pulling off the twist that we've been watching the latter's parents the whole time.
+- "The Miserable Mill, Part 1" has an especially outrageous one that operates on pure Refuge in Audacity: The mill randomly has a big, fancy door that perfectly matches the front door of the Quagmires' house, entirely to pull off the twist that we've been watching the latter's parents the whole time.
 Luckily, the series isn't exactly a stranger to this kind of thing.
 However, given Lucky Smells Lumber Mill's connections to Baudelaire parents, and Charles' referring to it as a Very Fancy Door, it could very well just be a VFD thing.

 - In "The Miserable Mill, Part 2", Eleanora Poe takes up the task of tracking down the Baudelaires.
 How does she find them?
 She goes to investigate a lumber mill accident on a whim and they happen to be there.Klaus: You found us by accident?